How to claim life insurance, social security, and other benefits

 We are not attorneys and are not qualified to assist you in dealing with probate or with the IRS.
 However, if you will email us at firstname.lastname@example.org, we will be happy to provide you with the specific information you need to settle the estate.

-A Living Will is essential a legally binding statement executed by a healthy person in full command of his or her faculties that he or she does not wish to be maintained on artificial life support if there is no hope of resuming a non-dependent lifestyle.
-By signing a Living Will, a person is making a commitment to maintaining his or her quality of life.
+A living will is essentially a legally-binding statement executed by a healthy person, in full command of his or her faculties, that he or she does not wish to be maintained on artificial life support if there is no hope of resuming a non-dependent lifestyle.
+By signing a living will, a person is making a commitment to maintaining his or her quality of life.

-Based on our experience, we strongly recommend that anyone signing a Living Will discuss it with all appropriate family members and then make certain that the document is filed with the family physician and the hospital of choice.
-Care taken now will avoid heartache later.
+Based on our experience, we strongly recommend that anyone signing a living will discuss it with all appropriate family members.
+Then, make certain that the document is filed with the family physician and the hospital of choice.
+Care taken for communication now will avoid heartache later.

 Although your loved one has departed, the on-going expenses of daily life have not.
-Payments for the mortgage, credit cards, gas card(s), utilities, home owner’s association, yard and pool maintenance, and similar expenses must still be made.
+Payments for the mortgage, credit cards, utilities, homeowners association, yard and pool maintenance, and similar expenses must still be made.